 - Gold Line Press Poetry Chapbook Contest, Gold Line Press, Spring 2020.
 Winner: Apology Engine, by Cameron Quan Louie

-I am involved with the following poetry Organizations:
+I have been involved with the following poetry Organizations:

 - Member, Queer Poetics Research Network.
 Centre for Poetry, Queen Mary University of London.
 2020-present.